Jakub21/EU4-GUI-Province-Editor/README.md

 # Configurator
-To open configurator, on top bar, click `Main` menu and choose `Run Configurator` option
+To open configurator, on top bar, click `Main` menu and choose `Run Configurator` option.

 ### Files
 Editor needs 4 files from game directory to work properly.
 This is list of these files and their paths in game directory.
 Program does not modify them.